20tab/UnrealEnginePython/README.md

 * from the explorer right click on the project main file and choose 'generate visual studio project files'
 * open again visual studio, you should now see Plugins/UnrealEnginePython in your solution explorer
 * before running the plugin build process you need to copy development headers and libs in the plugin directory (Plugins/UnrealEnginePython).
-* create the directory Plugins/UnrealEnginePython/python35
+* create the directory Plugins/UnrealEnginePython/python35 (this is where the build script expects to find headers and static libs)
 * copy "C:/Program Files/Python35/include" and "C:/Program Files/Python35/libs" into Plugins/UnrealEnginePython/python35
 * run the compilation from visual studio
 * once the compilation ends, copy the python35.dll (from "C:/Program Files/Python35" or from the embeded distribution) into the Binaries/Win64 directory of your project (you will find the plugin dll too in this directory)